slonigiraf/whitepaper/slonigiraf/ENG.md

 To address these issues, we propose using money to incentivize students to serve as tutors and require them to use a recommendation letter system to ensure the quality of such lessons.
 We have implemented this approach in several schools and observed increased education efficiency by up to 75%, with students having ample time for learning and teaching within their existing secondary education programs.

-## Slonigiraf Is a New Educational Model More Efficient Than the Traditional
+## Slonig Is a New Educational Model More Efficient Than the Traditional

 **Figure 1**

-*The Proposed Educational Model Is Named "Slonigiraf"*
+*The Proposed Educational Model Is Named "Slonig"*

 <img alt="Image" src="https://github.com/slonigiraf/slon-whitepaper/blob/main/img/lesson.png?raw=true" width="500">